 That’s no longer true today.

-While we strong believe that Craft CMS is a great fit for businesses that may have outgrown WordPress, with so many alternatives available (some of which we’ll discuss near the end of this article), you might find that even if Craft CMS isn’t right for your next project, WordPress might not be the answer either.
+While we strongly believe that Craft CMS is a great fit for businesses that may have outgrown WordPress, with so many alternatives available (some of which we’ll discuss near the end of this article), you might find that even if Craft CMS isn’t right for your next project, WordPress might not be the answer either.

 If you’re on the fence or evaluating your needs, we’ll talk about some of the common issues people might experience using WordPress and how Craft CMS differentiates itself in the next section.